 It’s never been more important to get the right products to market, faster.

-Through conversations with thousands of product managers, we’ve discovered the ones who are most successful share three areas of mastery:
+Through conversations with thousands of product managers, we’ve discovered that the ones who have achieved Product Excellence — teams building products that people use and love — share three areas of mastery:

 Companies who master these three pillars are well on their way to building truly excellent products.